F1-C0D3/gencot/README.md

 Gencot assumes a Unix environment and the Haskell platform.
 It consists of a collection of Haskell programs and (Bourne) shell scripts which use standard Unix commands such as awk, sed, and others.

-For installation you need the Haskell compiler (currently only ghc version 8.6.5 works!) and the Cabal build system.
+For installation you need the Haskell compiler (the latest tested ghc version is 8.10.4) and the Cabal build system.

 Installation
 ------------